What does your work involve?

 Why have you chosen to do this type of work?

-What is your advice for a woman about to approach labour?
+What is your advice for a woman about to approach labor?

-Have courage and determination – be cared for by midwives – have a birth plan clearly communicated to your partner, extra support person, midwife and any other birth support.
-Stay in the shower or bath as long as you wish – grin.
+Gain courage and determination from the courses you’ve attended – be cared for by caregivers who are sensitive to your needs; midwives or an obstetrician who listens and cares – have a birth plan clearly communicated to your partner, extra support person, midwife and any other birth attendants.

 Based on the philosophy by a UK obstetrician Dr. Grantly Dick-Read that childbirth pain is caused by fear and tension.